-MyAccount comes with a Visa debit card, allowing your child to shop online and in store, as well as withdraw up to £100 out a day from an ATM.
+MyAccount comes with a Visa debit card, allowing your child to shop online and in store, as well as withdraw money from an ATM.

 The account can be managed online, through the mobile banking app and over the phone, as well as in a HSBC branch.

-If the parent or guardian is a HSBC customer, they can apply for MyAccount online, but if not, they’ll have to go in branch to open an account for their child.
+If the parent or guardian is a HSBC customer, they can apply for their child's account online, but if not, they’ll have to go in branch to open an account.